 a.
 Complete this assessment by applying the methods and sampling plans, using the data-collection tools developed during the preparation phase.

 b.
-As the assessment progresses, the lead SCA should adjust the assessment plan as required to:
+As the assessment progresses, the lead senior SCA should adjust the assessment plan as required to:

 (1) ensure that the information collected will be adequate to reach valid and reliable insights about the safety culture traits at each management level and in each functional group that falls within the scope of the assessment;